cypherpunk-academy/2064/en/072_2064_An albatros.md

 <span style="font-variant:small-caps;">In front of a mountain hut</span> stood two off-road motorcycles.
 Roger sat in front, leaning on a bench against the wall of a house, his hands crossed behind his head, cigarette in his mouth, legs stretched out.
-In the house you could see Lasse on his laptop.
+In the house, you could see Lasse on his laptop.
 He wore headphones and had a big joystick in his hand.
-Before him on the screen one saw a control program for a flying combat robot.
+Before him, on the screen, one saw a control program for a flying combat robot.
 It was active.
 The combat robot flew over a steppe landscape.
 Another combat robot came into view before him.